Gas crunch 2021: Colonial restarts hacked pipeline

 Colonial didn't respond to a request for comment.

 The company, which operates pipelines for gasoline, jet fuel and other refined petroleum products, halted pipeline operations after discovering the hack.
-Colonial said it "proactively took certain systems offline to contain the threat, which has temporarily halted all pipeline operations, and affected some of our IT systems."
+Colonial said it "we proactively took certain systems offline to contain the threat, which temporarily halted all pipeline operations, and affected some of our IT systems."

-The company said it aims at "substantially restoring operational service by the end of the week."

 Colonial services seven airports and operates in 14 states.
 Its system is the biggest in the US, the company says, covering more than 5,500 miles and carrying more than 100 million gallons of fuel per day.
-A legend on its company's tanks, featured on its website, reads "America's Energy Lifeline."
+A legend on company's tanks that are featured on its website reads "America's Energy Lifeline."

-On Wednesday, Colonial said it was beginning to restart its pipeline though it cautioned several days would be needed to bring the situation back to normal.

-Energy Secretary Jennifer Granholm tweeted news of the reopening and suggested more information would follow soon.

 Who's behind the attack?